pali-english/pali-english.github.io/README.md

 along with conceit and contempt,
 like a mustard seed off the point of a pin:
 that’s who I call a brahmin.

+    Yassa - whose
+    rāgo - lust, desire, greed
+    ca - and
+    doso - hatred, anger
+    ca - and
+    māno - pride, conceit
+    makkho - disparagement, contempt
+    ca - and
+    pātito - dropped, discarded
+    Sāsaporiva - like a mustard seed
+    āraggā - from the point of a needle tamahaṁ - that (person)
+    brūmi - I call
+    brāhmaṇaṁ - a brahmin

 Akakkasaṁ viññāpaniṁ,
 giraṁ saccamudīraye;